rkyzk/poetry-2023/README.md

 Your Poetry offers an interactive platform where users can share their poems and give/get comments on each other’s poems.
 The app is equipped with various features including liking/unliking poems, following/unfollowing profiles as well as searching poems/profiles.
 In addition users can also make their own profiles to let others know a few things about themselves.
 The purpose of the app is to offer users opportunities to be creative, to share their art and to inspire others.

-For this application, the following API made with Django Rest Framework was used.<br>
+For this application, I used the following API built using Django REST Framework.<br>
 https://github.com/rkyzk/drf_api2023

 ## User Stories